 The terms "Executor" and "Administrator" do not find an exact counterpart in all foreign countries and the procedure is governed by the necessity of construing those terms to fit the circumstances of the case.
-Hence, the person or persons having authority corresponding to that of executor or administrator are permitted to make application as, for example, the heirs in the Federal Republic of Germany >where no existing executor or administrator has been or will be appointed<.
+Hence, the person or persons having authority corresponding to that of executor or administrator are permitted to make application as, for example, the heirs in the Federal Republic of Germany.
 The authority of such persons must be proved by an appropriate certificate.
 If the certificate is not in the English language, an English translation thereof is also required.

-409.01(e) If Applicant of Assigned Application Dies
+409.01(e) If Applicant of Assigned Application